Peter Thiel apologizes for rape comments in book

 Forbes was first to report Thiel's apology.

-Thiel's coauthor David Sacks, who sold Yammer to Microsoft (MSFT, Tech30) before taking over at HR startup Zenefits, also issued an apology, referring to the book as "college journalism" from 20 years ago.
+Thiel's coauthor David Sacks, who sold Yammer to Microsoft (MSFT) before taking over at HR startup Zenefits, also issued an apology, referring to the book as "college journalism" from 20 years ago.

 "It does not represent who I am or what I believe today," Sacks said in a statement.
 "I'm embarrassed by some of my former views and regret writing them."